Arrival

 Step 2, Visit a branch

-Don't try to open an account online as a new foreigner, the online process requires an existing Korean digital certificate (공동인증서) that you won't have yet.
+Do not try to open an account online as a new foreign resident.
+The online process requires an existing Korean digital certificate (공동인증서) that you will not have yet.
 Go in person.

 Find a branch near your home or workplace.
-For KEB Hana, look for branches labelled "글로벌 외환센터" (Global FX Center), these have dedicated foreigner service staff.
+For KEB Hana, look for branches labelled "글로벌 외환센터" (Global FX Center), which have dedicated foreigner service staff.

 Step 3, Take a number and wait